Mikael Antonsson: Club career

 Antonsson was born in Karlskrona.
 He began his career in a local Swedish team called Sillhövda AIK (1996) and after two years he was transferred to Swedish champions IFK Göteborg.
 He played there until 2004, when Austria Wien bought him for €450,000.
-In January 2006 Panathinaikos FC brought him in Athens to play for them on a 2-year contract.
+In January 2006 Panathinaikos brought him in Athens to play for them on a 2-year contract.
 In the summer 2007 he moved to the Danish champions F.C.
 Copenhagen.

 Mikael Antonsson started the season 2010–11 impressively with new teammate, Sölvi Ottesen, which reminded fans of former steady partnership between Michael Gravgaard and Brede Hangeland.
-In the 2–0 win against former club and Greek champions Panathinaikos FC, Antonsson chosen for the Goal.com Champions League "Team of the Round".
+In the 2–0 win against former club and Greek champions Panathinaikos, Antonsson chosen for the Goal.com Champions League "Team of the Round".

 In 2011, Antonsson moved to Bologna in the Italian Serie A on a free transfer before wrapping up his career in Copenhagen between 2014 and his retirement in 2018.

 In 2024 Antonsson announced that he will make a comeback by playing for the Swedish tier 4 football club AIK Atlas.